philwahle/a11y-collective-advanced-accessible-components-course/README.md

-# Advanced Accessible Compontes Course form the A11y Collective
+# Advanced Accessible Compontes Course from the A11y Collective